kaixinbaba/rustkeeper/README.md

-# zookeeper-rs
+# rustkeeper

-Zookeeper-rs is a high level redis library for Rust.
+rustkeeper is a high level redis library for Rust.